5 Comments

 4th page of the religious visa application

-At the top right of the document under the bar code you find your Numero de expediente (file number) which sometimes is also called Numero de tramite.
-It consists of 2 letters (usually some abbreviation of the Migraciones office where you applied; LM for Lima, for example; or CY for Chiclayo, etc.) and 9 numbers.
+At the top right of the downloaded document under the bar code you again find your Numero de expediente (file number).
 At the bottom of the first page, under the signature / fingerprint field, the Fecha de publicacion (application date) and a Codigo de verificacion (verification code) are shown.

 If you later want to check the status of your application online, which can be done here or if you, for example, want to apply for a travel permit to leave the country while the approval of your application is still in process, you will need these numbers / codes.

-On the second page of the "Registro de Solicitud de Cambio de Calidad Migratoria" page you are asked to make an appointment for having your biometric data (photo, fingerprints, signature) taken with a provided code.
-This code is your numero de expediente (file number).
+Following the confirmation of your visa application you are asked to make an appointment for having your biometric data (photo, fingerprints, signature) taken with a provided code.
+This code is your numero de expediente (numero de tramite).

 As waiting times sometimes can be long, especially in Lima, we suggest following provided link and make the appointment immediately.
 If you want to make it at a later time, you can enter the Agencia Digital and make an appointment under "Citas en Linea", subpoint "para registro de datos biometricos".